Detroit Red Wings: Worse Salary Cap Situation Coming Next Summer

-If you think the Detroit Red Wings are in a bad spot this offseason with regard to their salary cap issues, just wait until next summer.
+If you think the Detroit Red Wings were in a bad spot this offseason with regard to their salary cap issues, just wait until next summer.
 The 2018 offseason is setting up to be the worst yet for Ken Holland and the Red Wings.

 Detroit’s present situation is not enviable.
-Andreas Athanasiou and Robbie Russo remain unsigned as training camp approaches.
 The team is right up against the salary cap upper limit with Johan Franzen and his $3.95 million cap hit already on long-term injured reserve.
-And apart from adding veteran defenseman Trevor Daley, not much was done to improve one of the NHL’s worst teams.
+And apart from adding veteran defenseman Trevor Daley, not much was done to improve one of the NHL’s worst teams this summer.

 But when compared to the upward battle Holland will face next summer, this offseason’s follies don’t seem so bad.
 Here’s why: